 Good for what ails ye.
 Tonic for troubled times.
 Mostly originals, some New Orleans jazz as well.
 Goes on the left side of your bookcase.
 This recording was funded in part by a grant from the Puffin Foundation.

 An eclectic showcase featuring the melodica skills of A.J., one of today's masters of the instrument.
 The album features everything from Mozart to tangos to Sweet Georgia Brown.
 Sure to brighten up the gloomiest of days!

-Back by popular demand, here is Liza's first studio album, featuring backup work by Barry Mitterhoff, Lui Collins, and Steve Schuch, as well as Mike Agranoff and other members of the Folk Project of Northern New Jersey.
+Back by popular demand, here is Liza's first studio album, featuring backup work by Barry Mitterhoff, Lui Collins, and Steve Schuch, as well as members of the Folk Project of Northern New Jersey.